fallenfreq/cfp-stack/README.md

-## This is a copy of myStack that I am refactoring to work with Cloudflare Pages.
-The readme bellow is for the original myStack.
-I plan to use Zitadels free plan instead of self-hosting and have drizzle use cloudflares D1 serverless database also on the free plan.
+## This is a copy of myStack that ## This is a copy of myStack that has been refactored to run on Cloudflare Pages but has the same functionality.
+We are now using the free plan of Zitadel instead of self-hosting, We are still using drizzle as an ORM but with Cloudflare's D1 serverless database.
+The readme bellow is for the original and still needs to be amended.

 # Tech Stack Monorepo